-Nations have a sense of “false security” stockpiling 13,000 nuclear weapons at a time when “humanity is just one misunderstanding, one miscalculation away from nuclear annihilation,” he told the conference, which was originally scheduled for 2020 but was delayed due to the COVID-19 pandemic.
-It is scheduled to end on August 26.
+Nations have a sense of "false security" stockpiling 13,000 nuclear weapons when "humanity is just one misunderstanding, one miscalculation away from nuclear annihilation," he told the conference, which was originally scheduled for 2020 but was delayed due to the COVID-19 pandemic.
+It is slated to end on August 26.

 Nine countries — Britain, China, France, India, Israel, North Korea, Pakistan, Russia and the United States — possess 12,705 nuclear warheads, according to the Federation of American Scientists.
 The United States and Russia have 5,428 and 5,977, respectively; the other nations each have between 20 to 350.